clemarescx/deep_role_classifier/README.md

-# deep_role_classifier
+# Deep role classification

-A program that fits a multidimensional personality profile to deep role archetypes using geometric interpretation
+A program that fits a multidimensional personality profile to deep role archetypes, using geometric interpretation